ZupIT/charlescd/ui/README.md

 Run the following commands in the [root folder] to get all dependencies installed in ui and to start the server:

 ```
-npm
+npm install
-start-local
+npm run start:local
 ```

 `We are still working on mock improvements`

 ### Testing

-To run the tests execute `npm test`.
+To run the tests execute `npm run test`.

 ### Building & Deploying

-To build the ui, run `npm build`.
+To build the ui, run `npm run build`.
 The built ui lives in `build/`.

 ### CRA